Shrusti-04/itinerary-app/README.md

 Itinera is a travel itinerary generator that allows users to build their ideal vacation, and get an AI generated daily itinerary in seconds.

-They can set their trip name, destination, dates and budget, and then collaborate with friends to decide the locations and activites they want to hit.
+They can set their trip name, destination, dates and budget, and then collaborate with friends to decide the locations and activities they want to hit.
 Once they're happy with their trip they hit 'Generate itinerary' and they're presented with a full day-by-day itinerary, using their input plus other attractions, restaurants, cultural landmarks, travel suggestions etc.

 **Example:**